Early Instrumentation - 1920's

 Victoreen Condenser R-Meter 1928

 In 1929, Lauriston Taylor at the National Bureau of Standards developed the first portable survey meter incorporating interchangeable chambers for various radiation exposure rate ranges.
-The lead-lined Lauritsen electroscope is a medium-sized, portable survey instrument for x-rays.
+The lead-lined Lauriston electroscope is a medium-sized, portable survey instrument for x-rays.
 It was developed to conduct international comparisons of x-ray standards.
 It has an ion chamber that is charged and then discharges proportional to the amount of radiation measured.
 It was 8” x 3” x 14” and weighed 8 lbs.

 Lauriston Taylor Meter 1931